 Every student in the program is a practicing administrator.
 We support administrators in developing “action leadership” and in understanding how that looks in supporting teachers, students, and parents.

-Students may begin any term and take classes in any sequence with the exception of EDAD 549, which is the final course in the CAL program.
+Students may begin any term and take classes in any sequence with the exception of EDAD 549, which is the final course in the Professional Administrator License program.

 Frequently Asked Questions